motionime-tech/Motion-Ime-Ai/README.md

    ```bash
    git push origin feature/your-feature-name
    ```
-7. **Create a Pull Request**: Go back to the original repository and create a pull request for review.
+7. **Create a Pull Request**: Go back to the original repository and create a pull request for review

 ## Example Contribution